Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Methodology

 \subsubsection{CWRU bearing fault dataset}

-The Case Western Reserve University (CWRU) bearing fault dataset \cite{cwru} is a collection of experiments that involved a single pair of healthy bearings and several artificially created faulty bearings.
+The Case Western Reserve University (CWRU) bearing fault dataset is a collection of experiments that involved a single pair of healthy bearings and several artificially created faulty bearings \cite{smith2015rolling}.
 The faults were created through electro-discharge machining, introducing point faults with diameters of 7, 14, 21, and 28 mils in the inner race, outer race, and rolling element separately.
 For the outer race faults, the experiments considered faults located at three different positions relative to the load zone.
 The healthy and faulty bearings were reinstalled at both the drive end (DE) and fan end (FE) locations (where each configuration comprises either two healthy bearings or one healthy bearing and one faulty bearing), and data were collected synchronously, with one accelerometer at each location.
 For each configuration, experiments were made using four operational motor load conditions ranging from 0 (no load) to 3 horsepower (HP).
 In most cases, the experiments used a 12 kHz sampling rate, while some used 48 kHz.
 All the experiments consist of signals that are approximately 10 seconds long.

+In this paper, the evaluated configurations considered loads ranging from 0 to 3 HP and fault sizes of 7, 14, and 21 mils.
+For the faulty configurations (consisting of one faulty bearing and one healthy bearing), signals acquired at both locations were included, while the healthy configuration (consisting of two healthy bearings) was entirely excluded.

-Following a similar approach to \cite{hendriks2022towards}, the configurations considered in this paper used a load varying from 0 to 3 HP and fault sizes of 7, 14 and 21 mils.
-Measurements with a sampling rate of 12 kHz were used, except for the healthy bearing experiments that only had a sampling rate of 48 kHz available and were resampled to 12 kHz.
+Measurements with a sampling rate of 12 kHz were used, and signals that had a sampling rate of 48 kHz were resampled to 12 kHz.
 Considering the three different fault positions at the outer race fault experiments, the ``Centered @6:00'' experiments were primarily used whenever possible.
-If the former did not exist, the ``Orthogonal @3:00'' experiments were used.
+If the former did not exist, the ``Orthogonal @3:00'' experiments were used, following \cite{hendriks2022towards}.
 All these configurations can be seen in Figure~\ref{fig:cwru-configurations}, where each box represents a different bearing configuration.
+Since there is one sensor at each side, we consider that each sensor monitors its co-located bearing; in particular, signals acquired at the location of a healthy bearing were considered healthy signals.
+Considering four load conditions per configuration, there are a total of 72 faulty signals (evenly distributed across fault type, fault size and location) and 72 healthy signals (evenly distributed across location).
+Note that each faulty configuration corresponds to a unique faulty bearing, so each faulty bearing contributes exactly 4 signals; in contrast each of the two healthy bearings contributes 36 signals.